 Due to very fast technological developments in handling large amounts of data and apply findings in a wide variety of applications, there is an ever growing need for specialists in machine learning.
 Since this is a highly demanding area, a PhD degree is often required.
 Graduates in this international Master's program will be competent in all basic and many advanced areas of machine learning, understanding and suitably applying this increasingly essential tool for dealing with large datasets, be it in science, industry or alternative domains.
 The studies program deals both with generic methods and their applications to specific fields, making it highly relevant for new career and job market purposes.
 In this whole Master program, besides professional expertise, graduates will also acquire language skills and intercultural competence due to the program’s international nature – another requirement of the international job market, both in academia and without.

-The deadline for applications for the Machine Learning Master program is most likely going to be April 30th.
+The deadline for applications for the Machine Learning Master program starting is April 30th.

 The studies program is taught annually, starting in winter semesters.

-Please apply online for admission to the Master’s program – information on how to do so to follow shortly.
+Please apply online for admission to the Master’s program here.

-Admission requires a degree with a grade average of at least 2.3; the degree must have been obtained in subjects related to machine learning, i.e. computer science, mathematics, physics, and related fields.
+Admission requires a degree with a grade average of at least 2.3 (german system 1,0 is best); the degree must have been obtained in subjects related to machine learning, i.e. computer science, mathematics, physics, and related fields.
 Moreover, since machine learning requires profound focus and mathematics skills, applications must include proof of knowledge in the following fields: one- and multi-dimensional calculus, linear algebra, and either numerical mathematics or probability theory.
 Similarly, knowledge in programming, algorithms, and data structure is required.
 Finally, candidates are judged based on the level of interest and their personal fit with the program, for which we require a letter of motivation.

 Good speaking and comprehension skills in the English language are a fundamental necessity for successful studies in this Master program.
 We accept any of the following proofs of such skills: